The creative countdown has begun. An update from HCA Principal Abigail Appleton.

-We are greatly looking forward to welcoming new students alongside our returning students at the start of the academic year in the autumn.
-Our focus will be on providing face to face and campus teaching although we will offer a blended mix if, for example, public health concerns continue to limit certain larger group activities.
-Obviously the course of the pandemic may impact in other ways and we will keep current and prospective students informed of any significant changes in expectations.
-Whilst small goup campus learning in workshops and studios is a key feature of the HCA experience, we recognise that our current students have welcomed some of the new online learning sessions introduced during lockdown and expect to add these to the range of learning experiences offered to students well beyond lockdown.
+Our focus is on providing face to face campus-based teaching complemented by digital sessions, what is now known as a ‘blended’ experience.
+While campus learning in workshops and studios is a key feature of the HCA experience, we recognise that our current students have welcomed some of the new online learning sessions introduced during the lockdown.
+We expect to add these to the range of learning experiences offered to students well beyond lockdown.

 We hope that during this uncertain time we can find strength in local community, find strategies to safely support one another and commit to maintaining a sense of wellbeing through creative means.

-Please follow all guidance to keep yourselves and others safe.
-You are not facing this alone, Hereford College of Arts is here for you, and as a creative community we will support each other through this challenging time for all.
+Please follow all guidelines to keep yourself and others safe.
+You are not facing this alone, Hereford College of Arts is here for you, and as any creative community we will support each other through this challenging time for all.

 HE Students - Start of term